Haunted Michigan

 Whitehall, MI

 The White River Light Station was built in 1875 on a narrow peninsula separating White Lake from Lake Michigan.
-Captain William Robinson served as keeper for 47 years until his 1919 death at age 87.
+Captain William Robinson became the first keeper in 1872 and served for 47 years until his death on April 2, 1919 at age 87.
 The Coast Guard decommissioned the light in 1960 and the station reopened as a museum in 1970.

 $ All Ages Family: High